Pryancito/WebChat/README.md

 ## For URL summaries (if urlify_check === true) edit *ajax/config.php* :

-Create MySQL database on localhost or elsewhere, the MySQL table is created automaticly from PHP script *ajax/summary.php*, and then edit (or create) *ajax/config.php* as following :
+Create MySQL database on localhost or elsewhere, the MySQL table is created automatically from PHP script *ajax/summary.php*, and then edit (or create) *ajax/config.php* as following :

 ```
 <?php